CHILD CARE CENTER

 We know that there is nothing more important to you than the safety, care and well being of your child.
 So, in our Infant Program, Children are our first priority!
 Throughout the day we spend a great deal of time with gentle interactions, eye contact, rocking, cuddling, singing and playing to encourage your little one to feel secure as well as allowing them to learn and develop at their own pace.
 Even routine activities, such as diapering and feeding, are opportunities for the staff to smile, sing, talk, hold and interact with your child.

 We also know that parent involvement is extremely important.
 We ask parents to provide us with specific instructions on their child’s needs and preferences.
 Each child’s schedule is based on their specific needs as per the instructions provided by the parent.
-We send home a Daily Contact Sheet each day to inform you of your child’s day.
+We will use our Procare APP to communicate everything about your infant's day, diapers, naps, and meals, and more.

 Our Infant Program provides age specific activities for the development of language, small and large motor skills, and social and emotional skills.
 Infants and young learners experience visual and tactile stimulation through music, stories, songs, books and toys in a safe and fun atmosphere.
 In the play area, babies can roll, sit, crawl, pull themselves up and walk, as the staff provides plenty of encouragement and praise.